ehowey/gatsby-theme-catalyst/README.md

 - `variants.footer`: Targets the root <footer> component
 - `variants.siteLogo`: Targets the logo component
 - `variants.siteTitle`: Targets the root site title component, useful to change font size of the site title.
-- `variants.navLinkStyles`: Targets the container styles for the nav links in the header, useful to change the nav styles
+- `variants.navLink`: Targets the styles for the nav links in the header, useful to change the nav styles

 Here is an example of changing the size of the site title using variants.